Adi0010/Colab/README.md

 # Colab
 In this repository I'll keep my work on Colab.
 Mostly direct links.

-Collection of various implementations of various models in deep learning in Pytorch.
+Collection of various implementations of various models in deep learning in various frameworks.
 Helps to keep track in my progress in deep learning.